Khasanboy7/restaurant-profit-prediction/README.md

-House Price Prediction Model
+Restaurant profit prediction model
 Project Overview

-This project is focused on predicting house prices using machine learning techniques.
+This project is focused on predicting restaurant using machine learning techniques.
 The goal is to provide accurate price estimations based on various features such as location, size, number of rooms, and other property-related attributes.
 This project was developed as part of a Coursera Machine Learning course, combining both data preprocessing and predictive modeling skills.

 Dataset